 Escape the bustle of modern Milan for the idyllic lakeside town of Como.
 Find out about taking the train from Milan to Como San Giovanni.

-While Milan isn’t on everyone’s must-see list, it is an excellent place from which to explore the picturesque lakes of northern Italy.
+Milan is an underrated destination, but it is an excellent place from which to explore the picturesque lakes of northern Italy.
 One lake that stands out from the rest is Lake Como, and the town bearing the same name is an easy day trip from busy Milan by train.

-It might take you the same amount of time to drive the 22.4 miles (36 km) from Milan to Como as it would to take the train, but the train eliminates the hassle of navigating and parking, particularly in charming and popular lakeside towns.
-Unless you’re planning a number of driving day trips from Como, the train is probably your best bet.
+It might take you the same amount of time to drive the 22.4 miles (36 km) from Milan to Como as it would to take the train, but the train eliminates the hassle of navigating roads and finding parking, particularly in the charming and popular lakeside towns.
+The train is your best bet for a day trip to Lake Como.

 Frequent Trains from Milan to Como San Giovanni